Large Language Models are In-context Teachers for Knowledge Reasoning: Revisiting ICL

 \section{Revisiting ICL}

-We first detail some annotations and give a formal setup of ICL.
-We denote the model parameters as $\theta$, CoT as $\pi$ and assume a labeled dataset $\mathcal{D}$ with distribution $p^{\ast}$.
+We first detail some annotations and give a formal setup of in-context learning.
+We denote the model parameters as $\theta$, rationale as $\pi$ and assume a labeled dataset $\mathcal{D}$ with distribution $p^{\ast}$.
 Given a test query $\mathbf{x}$, the model will predict $\tilde{\mathbf{y}}$ by conditioning on the query and in-context exemplars.
 We can then have,

 where $\mathbf{e}$, is the sequence of all $K$ in-context exemplars i.e., $\mathbf{e}=e_{1},...,e_{K}$) and $e_{i}=(x_{i},\pi_{i},y_{i})$ where $(x_{i},y_{i})$ is sampled from $p^{\ast}$.